How to Check Land Records Online in India: Step-by-Step Guide

-What Are Land Records?
+What are Land Records?

 Land records are official documents that hold important information about a piece of land.
 These include: